Skip to main content

 Credit Check

 A credit check will be conducted at the time of application.
 The applicant must not have an adverse credit history.
 The U.S. Department of Education determines whether the applicant meets the credit history criteria.
 Salem State is notified only of the credit decision and has no input into it.
-For more information, please visit Parent PLUS Loans and Adverse Credit.
+For more information, please visit the Parent PLUS Loans and Adverse Credit page.

 If the parent applying for the Parent PLUS Loan has placed a security freeze on their credit file, they must lift the freeze with each credit bureau before beginning the PLUS application.